Asabeneh/30-Days-Of-JavaScript/readMe.md

 ![Day one](./images/day_1.png)

-🌕  You have completed day 1 challenge.
-Now do some exercises for you brain and for your muscle.
+🌕  You are amazing.
+You have just completed day 1 challenge and you are in your way to greatness.
+Now do some exercises for your brain and for your muscle.

 # 💻 Day 1: Exercises